ncbdrck/rl_training_validation/README.md

 ### 2. SB3 ROS Support Package

-This package contains the necessary scripts to train and evaluate the reach task using Stable Baselines3.
+This package contains the necessary scripts to train and evaluate tasks using Stable Baselines3.
 You can download it from [here](https://github.com/ncbdrck/sb3_ros_support) and follow the instructions to install it.
 ```shell
 # download the package
 cd ~/catkin_ws/src